VirusZzHkP/SecZz-Apache-Toolkit/README.md

 ## Contributing

-If you find a bug, have a feature request, or want to contribute, please open an issue or submit a pull request following the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
-Also you can directly contact me, contact details are provided in the project.
+If you find a bug, have a feature request, or want to contribute, please open an issue or you can directly contact me, contact details provided below.

 ## Changelog

-- **v1.0.0 (Date):**
+- **v1.0.0 (02-02-24):**
   - Initial release.

 ## Developer